 Energy efficiency – the trillion-dollar opportunity

 Energy efficiency is the quickest and most affordable way to decarbonize our economy and ensure reliable and sustainable energy for everyone on the planet.
-Around 44% of the CO2 emission reductions needed to meet the Paris Agreement can come from energy efficiency, with another 36% from a switch to renewables (IEA 2017).
+More than 40% of the CO2 emission reductions needed to meet the Paris Agreement can come from energy efficiency, with another 36% from a switch to renewables (IEA, Energy Efficiency, 2021).
 The bottom line is that without efficiency, the potential of renewables alone for a sustainable energy transition is insufficient.
 Therefore, it makes a lot of sense to go for energy efficient solutions to tackle the climate change emergency.

 This article will take you through what energy efficiency is and highlight its benefits with concrete cases.